aws/aws-app-mesh-examples/walkthroughs/howto-external-traffic/README.md

 curl "${COLORAPP_ENDPOINT}/external"
 ```

-You should see a successful response with homepage of github.
-You can also access the link through your brower.
+You should see a successful response with homepage of GitHub.
+You can also access the link through your browser.

 ## Step 5: Clean Up

 If you want to keep the application running, you can do so, but this is the end of this walkthrough.
-Run the following commands to clean up and tear down the resources that we’ve created.
+Run the following commands to clean up and tear down the resources that we've created.

 ```bash
 aws cloudformation delete-stack --stack-name $ENVIRONMENT_NAME-ecs-service